tomatofoo/obj-viewer/README.md

 (SO MUCH ERROR CHECKING), thread safety, and decent memory management.
 The code is still pretty shitty though.

+## Support
+This viewer supports OBJ files with convex faces up to four vertices.
+In addition, in files with textures, spaces in filenames are not supported.

 ## Features
-- Supports OBJ files with convex faces up to four vertices (most models)
+- Screenshots
 - Backface culling for performance
 - Flat and smooth shading with Phong illumination